Lightning-AI/pytorch-lightning/README.md

 ## What does lightning control for me?
 Everything!
-Except for these 6 core functions which you defind:
+Except for these 6 core functions which you define:

 ```{.python}
 # what to do in the training loop